lizzard85/Dataness/README.md

 ## Prerequisite
 Before starting, make sure you have a project ready for use with Dataness.
 You should create two class libraries in your project, one for DataAccess and one for BusinessLogic.

-Add the following refernces to your DataAccess project:
+Add the following references to your DataAccess project:
 - [MySql.Data](https://www.nuget.org/packages/MySql.Data/8.0.29) (If you're using MySql)
 - [System.Data.SqlClient](https://www.nuget.org/packages/System.Data.SqlClient/4.8.3) (If you're using MsSql OR MySql)
 - System.Configuration.ConfigurationManager might also be required, I think it depends on what type of project you're using

-Add the following refernces to your DataAccess project:
+Add the following references to your BusinessLogic project:
 - Your DataAcccess project

 ### 1. Setting up the generator